elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/blog/traverse-city-social-media-marketing.md

 - Invest in your content : If you don’t have a budget for content, you should invest in a social media agency.

-- Keep it simple : You do not need to post often.
+- Keep it simple: You do not need to post often.
 You do not need to post on every platform.
 If you try to post on every platform, you will get distracted and will not post with consistency.
 Readers don’t have time for lengthy articles.
 You will have less than 3 minutes to capture their attention so your content must be striking and informative

 - Brace for Algorithmic Changes: Algorithmic changes are designed to keep you on your toes.
 Keep an eye on social media analytics and adapt quickly.

 - Create and Follow a Social Media Policy and Strategy: Make sure your employees know what is expected of them when it comes to social media.

 - Conduct keyword research and make sure you are targeting the right audience: It doesn't help you to create content that no one is seeing.
 Keyword research can help you target the right audience so you can reach your perspective leads.

 ## How to Invest in Your Brand's Presence on Social Media